bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Almost dancing his way through the door under the sign that said "Hammer and Scale", his dwarven colleague raised both an eyebrow and a smile seeing him.

-"Well, well - someone's in e' good mood, eh?" she greeted him.
+"Well, well - someone's in a good mood, eh?" she greeted him.

-"... to Hup-per-dook" Adrex finished, as the music in his head finished.
+"... to Hup-per-dook" Adrex sang, as the music in his head finished.
 "Indeed, a good day" he continued.
 "And good morning to you, Yurgunn."

-"Care te' share wha' got yeh' so high up t'day?"
+"Care to share wha' got yeh' so high up t'day?"
 She had a smile on her face, seeing Adrex so happy and lively.
 Normally he sat with his face buried in notes, writing, calculating, and mumbling to himself.

 "Absolutely" Adrex replied, fumbling in his satchel, before he made a pause, looking a bit around for nothing but his own thoughts.

-"Point of order: gears, then rockets", as he took off his back, and went to the workshop in the back.
+"Point of order: gears, then rockets", as he took off his satchel, and went to the workshop in the back.
 "Come - you have to see them in action".

 As he walked past Yurgunn, she lit up even more:
-"Uh, yeh' got 'em working?" she exclaimed.
+"Uh, yeh' got them working?" she asked with some degree of exitement in her tone.

 Adrex turned his head with a grin on his face.
 "Oh, did I".